AGCCS/AGCCS-CTRL22/arduino/README.md

 # Arduino Firmware ESP32/AVR

 In parallel to our main intent to organise a network of charging station, we plant to provide a simple stand-alone configuration, i.e., charging from solar power while available.
-In order to be more easily adaptable to individual use cases, we prefer for this purpose the commonly accepted Arduino programming environment / programming style.
+In order to be more easily adaptable to individual use cases, we prefer the commonly accepted Arduino programming environment / programming style for this purpose.

-[ work in progress --- scratch pad ]